Prevention & Wellness

 Horizon also focuses on suicide prevention and creation of trauma-informed, resilient communities.

 Evidence Based Prevention Programs & Initiatives

 - Data to Action Resource Team developed in partnership with the Crisis Intervention Team of Central Virginia to better understand how societal factors are impacting substance use and mental illness in Central Virginia.

 - Too Good for Drugs (an evidence based program) in ninth grade health classes and through the SODA mentoring program.

-- Adverse Childhood Experiences (ACEs), Mental Health First Aid, REVIVE and Bridges Out of Poverty training which includes information on the impact of childhood trauma, helping someone experiencing a mental health problem, responding to an opioid overdose emergency and reducing the impact of economic, cultural & societal hurdles.
+- Adverse Childhood Experiences (ACEs), Mental Health First Aid, REVIVE Opioid Overdose Response, and Bridges Out of Poverty trainings which includes information on the impact of childhood trauma, helping someone experiencing a mental health problem, responding to an opioid overdose emergency with life-saving Naloxone, and reducing the impact of economic, cultural & societal hurdles.

-- Promote healthy life choices by creating a community that is well informed through awareness campaigns that connect individuals to local resources.
+- Media Campaigns help to promote healthy life choices by creating a community that is well informed through awareness strategies that connect individuals to local resources.

 - Counter Tools program initiative to counteract tobacco product sales to minors.